Biomedical & Sports

 A two-fluid model is developed for flow characteristics of cell suspending in a fluid, considering the interaction between cell and hydrodynamic field, identified by the membrane mechanical force, in which the cell membrane is treated as an incompressible and elastic shell with a uniform thickness and allowed to undergo the stretching and bending deformation; the interaction between the cell and electric field, identified by the dielectrophoresis (DEP) force due to the cell polarization through the Maxwell stress tensor (MST) approach; and the interaction between the two cells, identified by the intercellular interaction force behaving as a weak attractive force at far distance but a strong repulsive force at near distance through the Morse potential model.

-Principal Investigator: Associate Professor Li Hua
+Principal Investigator: Professor Li Hua

 Developing Functionally Graded Titanium Based Implants for Biomedical Applications: